CGCL-codes/Horae/README.md

 # Evaluation Result
 <img src="images/Horae-evaluation.png" width=1000 alt="Horae-Eva"/><br/>

-Here, we show some evaluation result on the dataset *caida*, this dataset contains partial anonymized passive traffic traces from CAIDA's equinox-Chicago monitor in 2015.
+Here, we show some evaluation results on the dataset *caida*, this dataset contains partial anonymized passive traffic traces from CAIDA's equinox-Chicago monitor in 2015.
 A node represents an IP address and an edge denotes a communication.
 The weight of each edge represents the size of the transmitted data.
 The collected eleven minutes trace contains 2,121,486 nodes, 403,436,907 edges.
 We set *gl* to 50 ms and obtain 13,200 time slices.

 **Temporal edge weight queries.** Figure (1) shows the average query time of temporal edge weight queries for the dataset *caida*.
 Horae and Horae-cpt both greatly reduce the average latency of GSS and TCM by over two orders of magnitude.